Skip to Main Content

 How does high blood pressure impact life insurance?

 • Blood pressure ranges: Important new medical guidelines issued by the American College of Cardiology in 2017 dramatically reduced the definition of high blood pressure from 140/90 to 130/80.
-In life insurance underwriting, the closer your blood pressure is to the 120/80 range, the less you’ll likely pay for coverage.
+In life insurance underwriting, blood pressure within or close to the 120/80 range generally qualifies you for lower premiums, provided you don’t have other health concerns.

 • Influence of age: Older insurance applicants – those in their 50s and 60s or above – may see more leniency in rates associated with higher blood pressure numbers.
 Many life insurers will issue regular policies to this group even if their blood pressures are elevated.
 Keep in mind that the older you are, the more you will pay for life insurance in general, though.